CtrlAltT0m/Cyber-Core-Skills-Course/README.md

 - Where each lesson is broken down into channels with pinned resources from the lessons

-🗣️ Please provide some feedback: https://docs.google.com/forms/d/e/1FAIpQLSeFG66x93UJYFaB562RVKTZVRCEYAanEJtG0bxQsTvxDacktA/viewform
+🗣️ Please provide some Course/Video Feedback:
+https://docs.google.com/forms/d/e/1FAIpQLSeFG66x93UJYFaB562RVKTZVRCEYAanEJtG0bxQsTvxDacktA/viewform

 🪣 The Story: